-Generally the charge for the application is $140, Senior citizen is $70 for the first time you make application for a Concealed Handgun License, however a veteran is discounted (you will have to show proof of veteran DD 214) http://www.dps.texas.gov/RSD/LTC/faqs/index.htm
+The charge for the application is $40, however a veteran is discounted (you will have to show proof of veteran DD 214) http://www.dps.texas.gov/RSD/LTC/faqs/index.htm

 - How long does it take to get a license from Texas Department of Public Safety?

 Texas Department of Public Safety has 90 days to send you the license if meet all requirements, as of now it is between 60 days to the 90 day.
-However due to the high volume of applicants and renewals it may take a little longer.
+However it is taking about 2 to 3 three weeks to receive a LTC.